 Should I receive and accept an MJF Summer Fellowship, I understand and agree to the following.

-- Perform 400 hours or 10 weeks of full time service for a public interest agency during the summer of 2022.
+- Perform 400 hours or 10 weeks of full time service for my fellowship site during the summer of 2022.

-- Complete and return the Final Evaluation before the Fall 2022 semester begins, or by August 31, 2022.
+- Complete and return the Final Evaluation no later than August 31, 2022.

 - Write a reflection article about my experience before August 31, 2022.
 I understand this article may be used in the MJF newsletter, in letters or grant evaluations for funders of the Summer Fellowship Program, and/or in an MJF Annual Report or for the 2023 Summer Fellowship Program.

 - Write a thank you letter before August 31, 2022, to the law firm or foundation that has provided support for my summer fellowship.